Pet Owner Liability

 - Dog bite victims are generally familiar with and to the animal.

-- Children are more likely to have serious and costly injuries from dog bites.
+- Children are more likely to have severe and costly injuries from dog bites.

-- A review of your renter’s or homeowner’s policy should be part of the decision to get a dog, as it may require changes or modifications.
+- A review of your renter’s or homeowner’s policy should be part of getting a dog, as it may require changes or modifications.

 - The emotional toll taken on a dog owner whose animal bites another is rarely spoken of but is probably significant and lingering.